m2creates/m2creates-site/src/pages/index.md

   title: >-
     m2creates • Let's create space for everyone
   desc: >-
-    The musings of a neurodivergent millennial anthropologist, discovering mindfulness in urban exploration, and surviving late-stage capitalism with marketing.
+    The musings of a neurodivergent millennial anthropologist, discovering mindfulness in urban exploration, and surviving late-stage capitalism one day at a time.
   # image:
   #   url:
   #   alt: